 The rapid evolution of antiscalent technology in the last decade has eliminated the need to soften RO feedwater in most applications.
 Utilization of antiscalent eliminates the capital cost for softeners and the operational cost of salt.
 However, the sulfate level of 1,160 ppm, combined with hardness of over 1,000 ppm, pushes the outer limits of scale minimization using antiscalents alone.
 Since scaling results in frequent membrane cleanings and reduced membrane life (the RO membranes in this installation have an estimated replacement cost of $115,200.00), softening 50% of the well water and blending with untreated water upstream of the RO was recommended.

-Not only were the engineering and design specifications exceptionally demanding, but the timeline for installation of the system also imposed extreme constraints.
+Not only were the specifications exceptionally demanding, but the timeline for installation of the system also imposed extreme constraints.
 Part of the vendor selection process was based on ability to deliver a complete system within a stringent time frame.